jkbrooks/stf-nomic-test/docs/design_document.md

 - Comprehensive testing will ensure that the game's integrity is maintained throughout all changes.

 This design document provides a roadmap for enhancing the Nomic game engine to support dynamic rule management and compliance checking, ensuring a robust and flexible game experience.

+## Architectural Review Findings and Prototyping Results

+- Identified Risks: Initial review highlighted potential performance bottlenecks with the dynamic rule evaluation engine under high load scenarios.
+Additionally, there are concerns regarding the scalability of the RuleComplianceChecker when integrating with external rule sets.

+- Integration Challenges: Integrating new features while ensuring backward compatibility poses significant challenges.
+The modular design approach mitigates some risks but requires careful consideration of interface changes to avoid breaking existing functionalities.

+- Prototyping Results: Early prototyping efforts have demonstrated the feasibility of integrating new rule management features with minimal impact on existing game logic.
+However, adjustments to the proposed design are necessary to address performance and scalability concerns.
+These include optimizing the rule evaluation engine and enhancing the modularity of the RuleComplianceChecker.

+Based on these findings, necessary adjustments to the proposed design will be implemented to ensure a seamless integration of new features while maintaining the integrity and performance of the game engine.